Reading the Improvement Board: Seeing Culture in Action

 What to Look For:

-- Aging of cards (date written → date implemented)
+- Age of each card: date written → date implemented

 - Ideal: < 3 weeks from idea to completion

-Why It Matters: Velocity measures trust and responsiveness.
-Slow movement signals:
+Why It Matters: Velocity reflects trust and responsiveness.
+Slow movement signals fear of failure, bureaucratic approval loops, or leadership disengagement.

 Real Example: A Midwest manufacturing plant reduced average idea cycle time from 78 days to 14 days.
-Result?
-Idea submission rate tripled within 6 months.
+Submission rates tripled within six months.

-Actionable Tip: Add a “Date Submitted” and “Date Closed” field to every card.
-Use color-coded aging (green < 2 weeks, yellow 2–4, red > 4).
+Actionable Tip: Track “Date Submitted” and “Date Closed” for every card and use color-coded aging indicators (green < 2 weeks, yellow 2–4, red > 4).

 2. Quality: Are Ideas Solving Real Problems?